Review (2018)

 Stocks (2019 Forecast)

 If you judge only from news headlines, the stock market appears to be in a state of near-panic selling.
 From a fundamental perspective, an entry point is gradually manifesting.
-However, given the extreme susceptibility of the Korean market to exogenous(i.e., foreign) shocks and domestic policy maneuvers, three years of this Arduous March still remain—I confess to some uncertainty…
+However, three more years of this Arduous March are still remaining.
+Given the extreme susceptibility of the Korean market to foreign shocks and domestic policy maneuvers, I confess to some uncertainty…

 Buying is technique,